Penpix of Australia's Ashes squad

-SYDNEY Penpix of Australia squad for the Ashes series against England which starts at Trent Bridge, Nottingham, on Wednesday.
+SYDNEY Penpix of Australia squad for the Ashes series against England, which starts at the Gabba, Brisbane on Thursday.

 MICHAEL CLARKE (CAPTAIN)